 Depending on where you live, apple crisp and apple crumble may mean the same thing!
 In the United States, they are slightly different dishes.
 Apple crisp is baked apples topped with a mixture of oats, nuts, sugar and spices.
 Apple crumble is also baked apples but is topped with more of a streusel mixture of flour, sugar and butter.
 No matter what you call it, they’re both delicious!

 Here’s What You Need

-old-fashioned rolled oats – for the crisp topping!
-Oats are naturally gluten-free but are often cross-contaminated during processing, so if you need this crisp to be gluten-free, make sure you look for oats that say “gluten-free” on the package.
+- old-fashioned rolled oats – oats are naturally gluten-free but are often cross-contaminated during processing, so if you need this crisp to be gluten-free, make sure you look for oats that say “gluten-free” on the package.
 I like using Bob’s Red Mill gluten free old fashioned rolled oats.

 tip!
 If you need this recipe to be nut-free just swap the nuts for additional oats!